The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 Males who begin by asking where you’re from, then following you around telling you a brief history of the place.

-If you want a genuine tour guide, check the website of the attraction you’re visiting or Get Your Guide.
-Booking.
-Com also offers attractions with a guided tour and transport.
-Payment is upfront, and guides are very knowledgeable.
+If you want a genuine tour guide, check the website of the attraction you’re visiting or consider booking an activity through Get Your Guide.

 Marrakech is an amazing destination with so much to see and do.

-I have pointed out a few negatives that you should be aware of.
+I have pointed out a few negative aspects that you should be aware of.

 You may not experience any of these things.

-Locals are very friendly, and tourists are accepted and made to feel very welcome.
+Generally, the locals are very friendly, and tourists are made to feel very welcome.

-My advice is to make your boundaries clear from the start, get yourself some data with an Orange SIM for negotiating your way around the medina, and learn a few words of Arabic or French to help you say no thank you.
+Get yourself some data by buying an Orange SIM for negotiating your way around the medina, and learn a few words of Arabic or French to help you to say no thank you.

 Like anywhere else in the world, keep your wits about you in crowded places, and stay calm.